plank/laravel-mediable/docs/source/commands.rst

     $ php artisan media:purge [disk]

-To perform both commands together, you can use
+To perform both commands together, you can use:

 ::